robamu-org/tmtccmd/docs/cfdp.rst

    The PDU(s) will be returned as a :py:class:`spacepackets.cfdp.pdu.file_data.FileDataPdu` instance(s).
 3. Generate an EOF PDU be sent to a remote CFDP entity.
-   The PDU will be returned as a :py:class:`spacepackets.cfdp.pdu.eof.EofPdu` instance.
+   The PDU will be returnedf as a :py:class:`spacepackets.cfdp.pdu.eof.EofPdu` instance.

 CFDP destination entity
 ------------------------